MaiHenry/MaiHenry/README.md

 </p>

 <div align="center">
   <p align="center" style="margin-top: 100px;">Full-time project manager pursuing a full-time Bachelor in Information Technology: Programming at Kristiania University College.
-Started exploring the field of machine learning and hope to contribute to that field as well.</p>
+Started exploring the world of machine learning and hope to contribute to that field as well.</p>
 </div>

 <p align="center"><a href="https://twitter.com/terabyte_17">